orenbouni/mongodb2firestore/README.md

 Firestore pushes changes over gRPC.
 MongoDB change streams require a replica set, and a single standalone `mongod` has none — so the Mongo adapter polls every 1.5 s and emits only when the payload changed.
 The connection panel names the mechanism in use rather than implying both are push.
-Start the bundled `docker-compose.yml` stack and you get a single-node replica set; the adapter detects it and the panel updates.
+Point `MONGODB_URI` at a replica set instead and the adapter detects it via the `hello` command and the panel updates.

 ### Transactions are not symmetric either